 Apparel of the Madaras twins, residents of the Forbidden Forest.
 Likely that of the older brother.

 The twins are both hunters, and it said that they dissected beasts, took them back for food, and served them in the villagers’ taboo research.

 And yet, this crackdown hasn’t abated their affliction.
 Aside from the League, the villagers are all visibly at varying stages of the disease, some worse than others.
 Indeed, the earliest dwelling we can come across, just outside the walled perimeter, has a thoroughly beastified villager walking out, having apparently just killed its secluded owner for the beast blood pellets in his possession — the height of irony.
-None of them realize that it is the church’s blood vials they still keep on their persons.
+None of them recognize that it is the blood vials they still keep on their persons fueling the disease’s spread.
+The researchers refuse to relinquish their addiction, blinded by that same peculiar madness consuming Yharnam.
 And those not part of the mob have simply fallen into a drunken stupor awaiting the end.
 Combined with those being parasitized on the more wild side of the woods, and this village has no future.